MeJaM35/MeJaM35/README.md

 # Hi there!
 I'm MJ 🦘

 My name is Meet Jamsutkar, but you can call me MJ.
-I’m a passionate Open Source Developer at **Data Science Wizards**, India.
+I’m a passionate MLOPs Engineer at **Data Science Wizards**, India.
 When I'm not coding, you'll find me immersed in anime or lost in the pages of a great book.

 > *"Jack of all trades, master of none, still better than a master of one."*